earthobservations/phenodata/README.rst

 About
 *****

-phenodata is a data acquisition and manipulation toolkit for open access phenology data.
+Phenodata is a data acquisition and manipulation toolkit for open access phenology data.
 It is written in Python.

 Currently, it implements data wrappers for acquiring phenology observation